CheeseCake87/CheeseCake87/markdown/2023-08-11_making-improvements-to-the-flask-static-site-generator.md

 Markdown here...
 ```

-I was then splitting the file on the `::::` string, and using the first part to get the meta information, and the second
+I was splitting the file on the `::::` string, and using the first part to get the meta information, and the second
 part to get the markdown content.
 Also using `;` and `"` as split markers to get the individual meta information.

 Although this method worked, it thought it looked very ugly.
 So I eventually changed it to: